-Her interest in achieving ever finer interpretations and in making increasingly refined stylistic choices motivates Julie to attend various master classes, in which she has had the opportunity to study with Renata Scotto, Tom Krause, José Van Dam, the opera stage director Tito Capobianco, Natalie Dessay, Linda Watson, Dietrich Henschel, Bernarda Fink and the conductor Alberto Zedda.
+Her interest in achieving ever finer interpretations and in making increasingly refined stylistic choices motivates Julie to attend various master classes, in which she has had the opportunity to study with Renata Scotto, Tom Krause, José Van Dam, Natalie Dessay, Linda Watson, Dietrich Henschel, Francisco Araiza, Bernarda Fink, the opera stage director Tito Capobianco and the conductor Alberto Zedda.

 Julie masters several languages: French (maternal language), German (paternal language), English (perfect fluency), as well as good Italian and Dutch; she is also comfortable with Russian pronunciation.
 This enables her to be very much at ease with all the different repertoires of classical music.